Arlington Theft Lawyer

 Having burglarious tools (or outfit) during the commission of larceny, robbery, or burglary constitutes a Class 5 felony, with a penalty of one to 10 years in prison.
 Burglarious tools may include, but are not limited to, crowbars, gloves, screwdrivers, battering rams, and chisels.

-If an occupied home is broken into and entered by an unarmed offender who is intent on committing a misdemeanor other than trespassing or assault and battery, the offender risks being convicted of breaking and entering with intent to commit other misdemeanor.
+If an occupied home is broken into and entered by an unarmed offender who is intent on committing a misdemeanor other than trespassing or assault and battery, the offender risks being convicted of breaking and entering with intent to commit other misdemeanors.
 This burglary constitutes a Class 6 felony, punishable by one to five years in prison.
 If they were armed with a deadly weapon, their actions would automatically be elevated to a Class 2 felony carrying a penalty of 20 years to life in prison and a possible fine of up to $100,000.

 Robbery and its Penalty